jangcom/eps2img/README.md

         The available PDF version is dependent on your Ghostscript version.

     --nocrop
+        EPS files will not be cropped when PDFed and PDF-rasterized.

+    --legacy_epscrop
+        The Ghostscript command -dEPSCrop will be used instead of -dUseCropBox.

+    --norotate
-        EPS files will not be cropped when rasterized.
+        EPS files will not be rotated when PDFed and rasterized.

+    --verbose
+        Display what are being commanded to the dependency executables.

     --nopause
         The shell will not be paused at the end of the program.